marktreble/f3f-timer/README.md

 The Arduino does have limited compatibility with Android Devices.
 Extra compatibility can be achieved by <a href="https://en.wikipedia.org/wiki/Rooting_(Android_OS)">rooting</a> your device, but we have tried to make this work with off-the-shelf devices.
 See the <a href="https://github.com/marktreble/f3f-timer/blob/master/README.md#compatibility">compatibility</a> table below for details of which devices are known to work.

+**Update**
+We now have compatibility with a variety of USB controllers which will work with Genuine Arduinos and the cheap copies.
+Support has been added for:
+CdcAcm
+Ftdi
+Cp21
+Prolific
+CH340

 ###IOIO
 We have used the IOIO successfully in the MK III Timer System developed by Jon Edison.
 Full constuction details can be found at http://www.nymrsc.org.uk/Jons%20Timer%20mk3.htm